-Investigations and all ensuing legal actions beyond origin and cause determination are the responsibility of Jurisdictional Agencies.
 The Lead Investigating Agency is typically the Jurisdictional Agency at the point of origin; however, other affected Jurisdictional Agencies may also initiate investigations.
-The Lead Agency will notify all affected agencies immediately when the decision is made to pursue cost recovery on an incident in order to proceed jointly and cooperatively if desired.
+The Lead Agency will notify all affected agencies immediately when the decision is made to pursue an investigation beyond origin and cause or seek cost recovery on an incident in order to proceed jointly and cooperatively if desired.
 When incidents affect multiple agencies lands, collections will be pursued jointly and cooperatively by each affected agency to the extent practical.
-Jurisdictional Agencies may request investigation support from the Protecting Agency subject to resource availability and appropriate regulations and agency limitations.
-Additional requirements may apply for some agencies, but all investigations will be performed by a qualified Wildland Fire Investigator (INVF).
-BLM strongly recommends that fire investigations on BLM lands be performed by INVFs that are federal employees, and that all criminal investigations are performed by Federal Law Enforcement Officers with INVF qualifications (H9238-1, BLM Fire Trespass Handbook).